xeniaqian94/web2021-figure-captioning/aggregated-perfect-accuracy/README.md

 ## Caption Unit Output
 In the paper, we report metrics from slurm server output.
-Each file in [`FigureQA/`](https://github.com/xeniaqian94/web2021-figure-captioning/tree/main/aggregated-perfect-accuracy/FigureQA) and [`DVQA/`](https://github.com/xeniaqian94/web2021-figure-captioning/tree/main/aggregated-perfect-accuracy/DVQA) correspond to one caption unit type.
+Each file in [`FigureQA/`](https://github.com/xeniaqian94/web2021-figure-captioning/tree/main/aggregated-perfect-accuracy/FigureQA) and [`DVQA/`](https://github.com/xeniaqian94/web2021-figure-captioning/tree/main/aggregated-perfect-accuracy/DVQA) correspond to the slurm output of one caption unit type.
 DVQA has six and Figure QA has five.
 We trunked results of early epoch to fit 50MB Github file limit.

-The server logs of model output are mostly larger than 50MB.
-To fit the limit, we compress by trunking results of early epoch.

 ## Sanity Check